 \begin{definition} A conformal manifold $(M,[g])$ is called \emph{Markowitz hyperbolic} if the pseudodistance $\delta_M$ separates points, that is $\delta_M(x,y)> 0$ whenever $x\neq y$. \end{definition}

-This notion of hyperbolicity was first introduced by Markowitz in \cite{markowitz_1981} as a conformal analogue of Kobayashi's hyperbolicity for projective manifolds \cite{kob_projectif}.
-In general, it is impossible to compute $\delta_M$, therefore it can be a hard task to determine if a conformal manifold is Markowitz hyperbolic or not.
+This notion of hyperbolicity was first introduced by Markowitz in \cite{markowitz_1981} as a conformal analog of Kobayashi's hyperbolicity for projective manifolds \cite{kob_projectif}.
+In general, it is impossible to compute $\delta_M$, therefore it can be a hard task to determine whether a conformal manifold is Markowitz hyperbolic or not.

 \begin{thm} Let $(M,[g])$ be a conformal manifold.
-Then the following properties are equivalent: \begin{enumerate} \item $M$ is Markowitz hyperbolic, that is $\delta_M$ is a distance. \item $\delta_M$ induces the standard topology on $M$. \item $\delta_M$ is locally equivalent to a (hence any) Riemannian distance. \item $F_M$ is locally bounded below by a Riemannian norm restricted to $C(TM)$. \item The family is $\PPL(I,M)$ is equicontinuous, with respect to some Riemannian distance on $M$. \end{enumerate} In that case, the Markowitz distance $\delta_M$ is a length metric on $M$. \end{thm}
+Then the following properties are equivalent: \begin{enumerate} \item $M$ is Markowitz hyperbolic, that is $\delta_M$ is a distance. \item $\delta_M$ induces the standard topology on $M$. \item $\delta_M$ is locally equivalent to a (hence any) Riemannian distance. \item $F_M$ is locally bounded below by a Riemannian norm restricted to $C(TM)$. \item The family $\PPL(I,M)$ is equicontinuous, with respect to some distance on $M$ that is locally equivalent to a Riemannian distance. \end{enumerate} In that case, the Markowitz distance $\delta_M$ is a length metric on $M$. \end{thm}